 - 9.1 Outline potential impacts on aquatic and terrestrial flora and fauna and their habitats (within the meaning of the Threatened Species Conservation Act 1995 and the Fisheries Management Act 1994).
 Provide measures for their conservation, where relevant. - 9.2 Outline measures for the conservation of existing wildlife corridor values and/or connective importance of any vegetation on the subject land. - 9.3 Address measures to protect and manage the riparian corridor and adjacent aquatic habitats. - 9.4 Address any impact on designated SEPP14 wetlands.

 10. Noise

-10.1 Address potential noise impacts, in particular road traffic noise, for future residents and appropriate mitigation measures.
+10.1 Address potential noise impacts, in particular during the construction and operation of the marina and appropriate mitigation measures for these.